ehForwarderBot/ehForwarderBot/docs/getting-started.md

 The "import path" and "class name" of the module is actually used to import the channel class at root level.
 It can be understood as `from <import_path> import <class_name>`.

+## Permissions
+`storage` directory should be given read and write access for media processing.

 ## Configure your channels
 Some channels, regardless of its type, may require you to provide some details for it to operate, such as API key/secret, login credentials, preferences, etc. Different modules may put the configuration in different way, but it should always be a variable in `config.py`, where its variable name is the "unique ID" of the channel.

 For more details on how do configure your channel, please consult respective documentation of the channels.

 ## Get it up and running
-Most of the times, you can just run `python3 main.py -d start` _(TODO: Daemon in plan)_ and it should be ready to go.
+Most of the times, you can just run `python3 main.py -d start`  and it should be ready to go.

-> **Daemon process is in plan**
+> **Run it as a normal process**
-> As of now, you can still use the classic `python3 main.py` to launch EFB.
+> Besides, you can still use the classic `python3 main.py` to launch EFB.
 If you want to keep it running in the background when accessing the machine via SSH, you can use tools like `screen` to prevent it from being terminated during disconnection.

 However, some channels may require one-time credentials (e.g. Dynamic QR code scanning for WeChat Web Protocol).
 When you run the module, you may be required to take some actions before the bot goes online.